 - If you are taking or using any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine.

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about applying the gel, and a full list of possible side-effects from using it.
+- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack and any other information you are given by your doctor.
+The leaflets will give you more information about acitretin and a full list of side-effects which you may experience from taking it.

 Getting the most from your treatment